Hashpack/hashconnect/README.md

 let initData = await this.hashconnect.init(appMetadata, "testnet", false);
 ```

-The init function will return your pairing code and any previously connected pairings as an array of `SavedPairingData`.
+The init function will return your pairing code and any previously connected pairings as an array of `SavedPairingData` [(details)](#hashconnecttypessavedpairingdata).

 Make sure you register your events before calling init - as some events will fire immediately after calling init.

+### Events

 ### Pairing

+User the `pairingString` to connect to HashPack - you can either display the string for the user to copy/paste into HashPack or use it to generate a QR code which they can scan.
+In the future, we will generate the QR for you but for now its your responsibility.

 #### Pairing to extension